unccd/Prais4-reporting-manual/glossary.md

     The total surface area of a country excluding the area covered by inland waters such as major rivers and lakes.

 Total Official Support for Sustainable Development (TOSSD)
     Total Official Support for Sustainable Development (TOSSD) is a new international standard for measuring the full array of resources in support of the 2030 Agenda.
 It is designed to monitor all official resources flowing into developing countries for their sustainable development, but also private resources mobilised through official means.
+(Source: https://www.tossd.org/what-is-tossd/)
-(Source: https://www.tossd.org/what-is-tossd/) In the context of SO5, part of the default data provided is sourced from the TOSSD database, providing a more comprehensive overview of the DLDD relevant finance flows towards developing countries.
+    In the context of SO5, part of the default data provided is sourced from the TOSSD database, providing a more comprehensive overview of the DLDD relevant finance flows towards developing countries.
     For further information on the methodology used to identify DLDD relevant financial resources, see the Good Practice Guidance for National Reporting on Strategic Objective 5.

 Total renewable water resources per capita
+    One of the factors recommended to estimate the infrastructural component of the Drought Vulnerability Index (DVI).
     The total annual actual renewable water resources per inhabitant, including surface and groundwater sources for the whole country.
 This variable does not take into account whether the water is easily accessible, or safe, but is indicative of how much water each person in a country could have access to at any given time, which may indicate a higher adaptive capacity to drought.
-    See also ‘Drought Vulnerability Index (DVI)’
+    *See also ‘Drought Vulnerability Index (DVI)’*

 Tree-covered areas
     For the purpose of UNCCD reporting, this land cover class includes any geographic area where the vegetative cover is dominant (cover >15%) and consists of a main layer of natural trees with a cover between 15% -100%: i) Tree cover closed to open: >15%; ii) Trees cover open : 15-40%; and iii) Tree cover closed: 40-100%;.
 Other types of plants (shrubs and/or herbs) can be present, even with a density higher than trees: Mosaic trees and shrubs (>50%) / herbaceous cover (< 50%).